GermanBread/declarative-flatpak/README.md

 ---
 ### [Module definition](docs/definition.md)

-**Warning** Your setup must be able to hold the size of your flatpak installation at least twice (while the module is working).
-Your `/tmp` needs to be able to hold the size of your flatpak installation at least least once per module use (until you reboot).
+**Warning** Your setup must be able to hold the size of your flatpak installation at least twice.
+This module will keep the flatpak installations from the previous sucessful boot in order to not make your flatpak apps crash.

-If you have >8GB of free space in `/var` (or your home directory if you use the home-manager module) and >4GB of space in `/tmp` everything *should* work flawlessly.
+If you have >8GB of free space in `/var` (or your home directory if you use the home-manager module) everything *should* work flawlessly.

-TL;DR: If you have 16GB of RAM installed and at least 8GB free space in `/var` you should be fine.